owcer/code-api/README.md

     })

 /**
- * Force respawn a player
+ * Force respawn a player if the player is dead.
+ *
  * @param {PlayerId} playerId
  * @param {number[]} [respawnPos]
  * @returns {void}